Astatroth/laravel-config/readme.md

 ## Usage

-Usade is as simple as
+Usage is as simple as
 ```php
 Config::write($key, $value);
 ```